-Nahid recently finished making a film “We the Women of Afghanistan: a silent revolution” the documentary, with it’s promotion tour which kicked off on 8th March 2018, with a special screening at the UN German Mission, the United Nations’ headquarters in New York City.
+Nahid recently finished working on “We the Women of Afghanistan: a silent revolution” a multiple-award winning documentary film with it’s promotion tour which kicked off on 8th March 2018, with a special World Premier screening at the UN German Mission, the United Nations’ headquarters in New York City.

 Nahid is also an avid philanthropist and donates proceeds of her paintings and creative global projects to humanitarian causes close to her heart.
-Her paintings auctioned at the prestigious “Pink Ribbon Ball” in 2009 and again in 2014 were donated to support the Breast Cancer Campaign.
-In 2008, Nahid started the “Kinder mahlen für Kinder” (kids painting for kids) project which saw her showcase a collection of work done in collaboration with her daughter and dozens of other children at the Haus der Kunst Museum in Munich, and later auctioned the collection and donated all proceeds to UNICEF’s Polio Vaccine projects in Africa.
-In 2010, Shahalimi was given the honour of painting an interpretation of the most expensive Audrey Hepburn stamp, authorised by the Chair of Audrey Hepburn Society at US Fund for UNICEF and an Ambassador for EURORDIS, Sean Hepburn Ferrer, Audrey Hepburn's oldest son & co-founder of Audrey Hepburn Children's Fund (AHCF).
-The painting was auctioned at the Adlon hotel in Berlin with all funds donated to AHCF and UNICEF International’s educational projects worldwide.
-In 2012, Nahid in collaboration with the German Football Association (DFB) was given exclusive access to the German national soccer team players and coaches, to paint portraits of the entire team for the “German Soccer for Life-2012” initiative raise awareness & funds for UNICEF’s “girls’ schools in Afghanistan” & DFB foundation projects.
+Her paintings auctioned at the prestigious “Pink Ribbon Ball” in 2009 and again in 2014 were donated to support the Breast Cancer Campaign England.
+In 2008, Nahid started the “Kinder malen für Kinder” (kids painting for kids) project which saw her showcase a collection of work done in collaboration with her daughter and dozens of other children at the Haus der Kunst Museum in Munich, and later auctioned the collection and donated all proceeds to UNICEF’s Polio Vaccine projects in Africa.
+In 2010, Shahalimi was given the honour of painting an interpretation of the most expensive Audrey Hepburn stamp, authorised by the Chair of Audrey Hepburn Society at US Fund for UNICEF and an Ambassador for EURORDIS, Sean Hepburn F. The painting was auctioned at the Adlon hotel in Berlin with all funds donated to AHCF and UNICEF International’s educational projects worldwide.
+In 2012, Nahid in collaboration with the German Football Association (DFB) was given exclusive access to the German national soccer team players and coaches, 2014 World Cup Winners, to paint portraits of the entire team for the “German Soccer for Life-2012” initiative, raise awareness & funds for UNICEF’s “Let Us Learn” Afghanistan & DFB foundation projects.

 Nahid actively supports and provides consultations to several international foundations.
 She is an active member of UNICEF Germany’s National Committee and she is the founder and chairwoman of Hope Foundation for Women and Children of Afghanistan (2007).
-Nahid consults and builds empowerment & sustainability programs/seminars for international institutions, which she offers in four languages: English, French, German, and Dari.
+And last but not least, Nahid consults and builds empowerment & sustainability programs/seminars for international institutions, which she offers in four languages: English, French, German, and Dari.